Get my best tips to smooth legato playing on the acoustic guitar.

 Also note that the pull-off involves a downward motion with the finger, towards the floor.
 If you just pull the finger away from the fretboard you will get hardly any sound at all!

 To successfully perform a pull-off without hitting other strings, your finger pressure must be stronger on the lower note, in order to avoid displacing the whole hand.
+It essentially involves the same finger placement as for the hammer-on.

 The finger that completes the pull-off can rest against the lower string.
 The contact of the finger with the lower string will prevent this string from sounding.
 You can combine hammer-ons and pull-offs to create a legato playing exercise which is called a trill.